Principal Investigator: Marlene Kliman

-Other current TERC staff: Audrey Martínez-Gudapakkam, Valerie Martin
+Other current TERC staff: Audrey Martínez-Gudapakkam, Valerie Martin, Nuria Jaumot-Pascual

-The Storytelling Math project is centered on two interrelated goals:
+Storytelling Math is centered on two interrelated goals:

-- Expand the mathematical content in trade storybooks for ages 0–5 to include often-overlooked topics that are critical to building mathematical understanding, including patterns, spatial relationships, measurement, logic, and mathematical vocabulary;
+- Expand the mathematical content in trade storybooks for ages 0–5 to include often-overlooked topics that are critical to building mathematical understanding, including patterns, spatial relationships, measurement, and sorting;

 - Expand images and contexts of characters in such books, to reflect families from traditionally under-represented groups and give all readers an inclusive vision of mathematical thinkers.

-With conservative projections of 64,500 math-infused storybooks purchased by project end and at least 350 stakeholders participating in webinars and workshops, we anticipate that our efforts will help to re-shape national conceptions of what constitutes math for ages 0-5, who can do math, and ways in which parents and caregivers can organically support children’s math learning as part of story reading at home.
+With anticipated substantial commercial sales, conducted in conjunction with Charlesbridge’s distribution partner Penguin Random House, we anticipate that this project will help to re-shape national conceptions of what constitutes math for ages 0-5, who can do math, and ways in which parents and caregivers can organically support children’s math learning as part of story reading at home.